 Name Description Advisors Opens a drop-down menu listing all available Advisors.
 You can select multiple Advisors.
 Groups Opens a drop-down menu listing all defined groups.
 You can select multiple groups.
-Asset Name Opens a drop-down menu listing the available search types: • Contains Doesn't Contain • Regex Negative Regex Value Free text field for the search term or regular expression.
+Asset Name Opens a drop-down menu listing the available search types: Contains Doesn't Contain Regex Negative Regex Value Free text field for the search term or regular expression.
 Filter Filters the Advisors list based on the search terms.
-Filter & Expand Filters the Advisors list based on the search terms and expands the categories and Advisors to display the search results.
+Filter & Expand Only available for named filters, not for the system filters.
+Filters the Advisors list based on the search terms and expands the categories and Advisors to display the search results.
+Discard Changes Removes any changes made to the saved filter.
 Reset Resets all filter values.